creallo logo

 FDM (FFF) 3D Printing

-*FFF: Fused Filament Fabrication
+*FDM: Fused Deposition Modeling | FFF: Fused Filament Fabrication

 Advantages

-Relatively low manufacturing cost
+• Relatively low production cost

 Disadvantages

-Lower quality and precision compared to other 3D printing technologies
+• Lower quality and precision compared to other 3D printing technologies

-Essential Information for Using FDM 3D Printing
+Information Needed for FDM 3D Printing

 Creallo Manufacturing Case